anker-notary/anker-dapp/README.md

 ### 2.Persist Fingerprint To Blockchain
   Once the hash is calculated, Anchor creates a small contract which allows you to add this hash to the Ethereum  blockchain.
 This contract is then broadcasted, and ready to be mined.
 ### 3. Share Distributed Proof
   As soon as the contract is mined into the blockchain, everyone in the network can now verify that as of that block’s time, the document was in existence, signed by you.
+Additionally you can let someone co-sign a document when the document is registered, creating a chain of signatures.